Black Bean Brownies

 Jump to Recipe

 Rich, chocolatey, and perfectly fudgy, this recipe will change your mind about black bean brownies.
-Made in just one bowl, these brownies bake up in less than 25 minutes.
+Accidentally gluten-free, they’re made in a blender in under 25 minutes.

 black bean brownie.